Chessfield.net

 Example for initial rating

-Lets consider a player with no games so far that plays five games against rated opponents in his first tournament.
-The average rating of these opponents is 1583.
-The player scores 1.5/5 points by drawing three times and loosing two games.
-Since nwins=0n_{wins}=0, the initial rating is obtained by substracting a value of 400nlosses/ngames=160 400\cdot n_{losses} / n_{games} = 160 from the average opponent elo of 1583.
-Therefore, the first official rating would be 1463 in that scenario.
+Lets consider an unrated player with no games so far that plays five games against rated opponents in his first tournament.
+The average rating of these opponents is 15831583.
+The player scores 1.5/51.5/5 points by drawing three times and loosing two games.
+Adding the two hypothetical draws against 18001800 rated opponents into the equation raises the average opponent elo to 1645 and leads to a score of 2.5/72.5/7.
+That score corresponds to a fractional score of p=0.36p=0.36 .
+As seen in the table above, p=0.36p=0.36 is equivalent tp dp=102dp=-102.
+Thererfore, the initial rating will be 1645102=15431645-102=1543.

 Formula for the rating change